iotauth/iotauth_experiments/experiments/ccs2017/README.md

       ./cleanAll.sh
       ./generateAll.sh -g $CONF/ns3Exp.graph

-* To set linux containers (setup takes some time...)
+* To set linux containers (LXCs).
+The setup takes some time.
+See [LXC README.md](https://github.com/iotauth/iotauth_experiments/blob/master/network_sim/linux_containers/README.md) for more details.
+Do not forget to teardown LXCs with "./teardown-virtual-network.sh" before you create a new set of LXCs.
+(If not, it will cause problems because of the LXCs that are already there).

       cd $LXC
       ./cleanAll.sh